 That’s all well and good, you say, but there’s the small matter of the five-figure price tag on a Jaeger-LeCoultre Master Ultra Thin dress watch.
-Dropping a house deposit on something designed for red carpets isn’t realistic unless you’re either walking them regularly, or rigging Libor.
+Dropping a house deposit on something designed for red carpets isn’t realistic unless you’re walking them regularly.
 Thanks be, then, for the subtle – but important – distinction between a watch wardrobe, and a watch collection.

-The latter is for men who describe themselves, without a glimmer of irony, as horologists.
-Those who don’t think: “Does that blue face work with this bomber?”, but “Which of my pinstripe navy suits should I wear with the Patek?”
+A ‘watch collection’ is for men who describe themselves, without a glimmer of irony, as ‘horologists’.
+Those who don’t think: “Does that blue face work with this bomber jacket?”, but “Which of my pinstripe navy suits should I wear with the Patek?”
 Watch collections tend to appreciate in safes, as multi-thousand pound piles of precious metal.

-“Connoisseurs can collect timepieces that never see daylight or complement their owner,” says Damian Otwinowski, retail director at Watches of Switzerland’s 155 Regent Street, London store.
+“Connoisseurs can collect timepieces that never see daylight or complement their owner,” says Damian Otwinowski, Vice President of Watches of Switzerland.
 “That’s an injustice to the craftsmanship.”
 Or, you know, the equivalent of Smaug the dragon lounging on his pile of treasure.